SEND Information Report

 • School clubs, educational visits and trips are available to all children.

-• When necessary we will make reasonable adjustments to ensure that children with SEN and/or disabilities are included in all activities.
+• When necessary, we will make reasonable adjustments to ensure that children with SEN and/or disabilities are included in all activities.

 • You should also feel free to contact your child’s class teacher if you have any concerns.

 • We liaise closely with the school or nursery your child is transferring from.
-We are able to discuss with the relevant teachers any individual needs and how best to support your child in school.
+We are able to discuss, with the relevant teachers, any individual needs and how best to support your child in school.

-• At Robinsfield we take care to ensure that during transition points (between classes each year and at the end of Key Stages) all staff are aware of individual pupil’s needs, learning progress and best support strategies.
+• At Robinsfield we take care to ensure that during transition points (between classes each year and at the end of Key Stages) all staff are aware of individual pupil’s needs, learning progress and effective support strategies.

-• Robinsfield makes arrangements to ensure there is a smooth transition when your child transfers another school.
+• Robinsfield makes arrangements to ensure there is a smooth transition when your child transfers to another school.